Battle of Tientsin: Battle

 The attack went poorly for the Allies in large part due to the lack of overall command.
 Miscommunication and uncoordinated movements plagued the attackers.
 The main effort against the South Gate became pinned down in an exposed position under Chinese fire from within the city.
 The Chinese again unleashed a torrent of fire upon the Allies.
 The allied troops were forced to lie face down in mud.
-The uniform of the American troops, dark blue, provided a virtual bulls eye to the Chinese troops, equipped with western firearms, such as Winchesters, Mausers, Mannlichers.
+The uniform of the American troops, dark blue, provided a virtual bull's eye to the Chinese troops, equipped with western firearms, such as Winchesters, Mausers, Mannlichers.
 Severe losses were inflicted on the Allies.
 Captain David Beatty noted the British forces took cover in an entirely exposed location.
 Similarly, the 9th U.S. Infantry Regiment was exposed to fire from Chinese sharpshooters as it attacked from the left, right across open ground.
-The regiment's commander, Colonel Emerson H. Liscum was fatally shot as he rushed to take the flags after the regiment's standard-bearer fell.
+The regiment's commander, Colonel Emerson H. Liscum, was fatally shot as he rushed to take the flags after the regiment's standard-bearer fell.
 His dying words were, "Keep up the fire, men!"
 The allied troops were held down in the mud by the constant Chinese fire.
 Herbert Hoover led American Marines to assist the Royal Welsh Fusiliers, and they hit a swamp where Chinese guns murderously targeted them.
 The Chinese kept the guns firing for over five hours, until nightfall.
 Bullets were described as "hail", and guns provided a "death tattoo".

 The Japanese General Fukushima Yasumasa, who had fought against the Chinese previously, warned Allied commander Dorwood that Chinese forces would fight to the death if trapped, but if they left an escape route of two gates open, the Chinese would retreat.

 Eventually the attacks were called off.
 The Japanese soldiers attempted to blast away the South Gate but the defenders continued to simply cut or extinguish the fuses.
 At 3:00 am the following morning the Japanese finally succeeded.
 A soldier volunteered to brave the enemy fire and light a short fuse.
 The soldier was killed in the explosion but succeeded in breaching the gate.
 Japanese soldiers charged through the open gate and entered the city, followed by the British and American soldiers.
 The Russians renewed their attack on the East Gate and broke through, causing the remaining Imperial Chinese soldiers to withdraw from the city.
 Once inside the city the Allied soldiers became disorganized and some engaged in looting.

-After General Nie was killed and Generals Ma and Song retreated, only Dong Fuxiang remained with his Muslim troops to combat the advancing forces of the Eight-Nation Alliance from Tientsin to Peking.
+After General Nie was killed and Generals Ma and Song retreated, only Dong Fuxiang remained with his Muslim troops to combat the advancing forces of the Eight-Nation Alliance from Tianjin to Beijing.